aajfranklin/Click-And-Roll/README.md

 - A nickname.
 Click and Roll doesn't recognise nicknames, with a couple of exceptions for Steph Curry and Magic Johnson.
 If you want to see a new nickname added, submit a feature request!
 - Split over multiple html elements, which makes it difficult to recognise.
 You might notice this when a player's name is split across two lines, or when one part of the name is in bold or italics.

+### Why am I getting an error when viewing a player?

+This could be for a few reasons:

+- Many users viewing players at once, overwhelming the server
+- Adverse network conditions on the user's side
+- Adverse network conditions on the server's side
+- The server is down for maintenance
+- Distance from user to the server (the click and roll server is in the UK)
+- Other unforeseen problems!

+It may be possible to increase the Click and Roll server's capacity and uptime in future.
+Whether or not that happens will depend on how popular the extension becomes and how affordable those improvements are.

 ### Who designed the Click and Roll icon?

 Two icons by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com were used to create the Click and Roll icon.
 They are the [basketball icon](https://www.flaticon.com/free-icon/basketball_167739#term=basketball&page=1&position=2) and [cursor icon](https://www.flaticon.com/free-icon/cursor_99173#term=cursor&page=1&position=3).
 These were combined and edited to form the final icon.